Service Detail

 Scope Includes

-- Campus utility upgrades and site circulation improvements
+- Campus utility upgrades and site circulation improvements with staged concrete sequencing during active academic operations

 Those items work best when they are sequenced around the actual use of the space, the access available on the site, and the way the owner expects the project to transition into operations.
 That is what keeps the scope practical instead of abstract.